-There are so many different types of hand amputation that is impossible for us

-  to guarantee a specific payout amount.
-However, what we can do is illustrate in

-  general terms the typical amount that is awarded for specific injuries.
-With

-  this in mind, we have created the table below, which should give you some idea

-  of how much you could be awarded.
+There are so many different types of hand amputation that we can’t guarantee a specific payout amount.
+However, what we can do is illustrate in general terms the typical amount for specific injuries.
+So, we have the table below, which should give you some idea of how much you could receive.

-  However, it is essential to remember that no two claims are the same, and what

-  may seem like a similar case to yours might not be in terms of the person’s job
+However, it is essential to remember that no two claims are the same.
+And what may seem like a similar case to yours might not be in terms of the person’s job prospects.
+Therefore, we stress that this table is a guide only.
+But if you require any further guidance on how much compensation for a hand amputation is possible, don’t hesitate to call.

-  prospects in their chosen field after amputation, their mental ability to deal

-  with the situation, and the type of amputation that has occurred.
-Therefore, we

-  stress that this table is a guide only; but if you require any further guidance

-  on loss of hand compensation awards, and how much compensation for a hand

-  amputation is possible, then please do not hesitate to call.

 |Reason for Compensation||Typical Award for Compensation||Notes|

 |Total or Effective Loss of Both Hands||£107,000 - £153,200||Both hands amputated, and left less than useless.
 The top loss of limb payment amounts are for cases where a prosthesis would be useless.|

 |Total of Effective Loss of One Hand||£73, 100 to £83,325||Total amputation of one hand, or most of the palm and fingers.
 Dominant hand amputation receives the higher amount for these limb loss claims.|

 |Middle/index Finger Amputation||Around £11,875 ||Renders the hand almost useless, with little grip or dexterity.|